chanphatchau/Pizza-Sales-PowerBI/README.md

 ## 🎯 Project Objective

-To visualize and analyze pizza sales performance by identifying peak ordering times, popular product categories, and ingredient preferences using dynamic dashboards in Power BI.
+To visualise and analyze pizza sales performance by identifying peak ordering times, popular product categories, and ingredient preferences using dynamic dashboards in Power BI.

 ---